 While there is some commercial agricultural activity in eastern Contra Costa County (specifically in and around Brentwood), farming is not a dominant land use or economic activity in the city of Antioch.
 In 2003, the General Plan identified about 1,300 acres of agricultural land and some 8,800 acres of current or former grazing land within Antioch's Sphere of Influence.
-All of the agricultural land within the City is planned for development or open space conservation, and the allocation of housing need generated by the unincorporated portions of the SOI is assigned to the County.
+All of the agricultural land is planned for development or open space conservation, and the allocation of housing need generated by the unincorporated portions of the SOI is assigned to the County.
 Therefore, farm worker housing is not identified as a critical housing need in Antioch.
+There is no land zoned for agricultural use within City limits and, although the Planning and Zoning Ordinance allows continuation of pre-existing agricultural uses, the City prohibits expansion of such use.
+The Antioch Code doesn't specifically identify employee housing providing accommodations for six or fewer employees as a permitted residential use but, because the provisions of State law supersede local ordinance, the City recognizes that any housing for six or fewer agricultural employees would be deemed a permitted use in any district where single family structures are permitted in compliance with California Health and Safety Code Section 17021.5,

-1 Association of Bay Area Governments, 2014-2022 Regional Housing Need Allocation (RHNA) Methodology Technical Documentation, p.
+&lt;sup>1 Association of Bay Area Governments, 2014-2022 Regional Housing Need Allocation (RHNA) Methodology Technical Documentation, p.
 1.